jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_4_Building_Indexes.md

 ## Downloading the genome and building indexes

-Because our project involves the C. elegans genome, we will now download the C. elegans genome and build HISAT2 indexes using it.
+Because our project involves the *C. elegans* genome, we will now download the C. elegans genome and build HISAT2 indexes using it.
 These are files that will make it possible to use the C. elegans genome as a reference genome in a HISAT2 alignment.
 This is a very common step in any NextGen sequencing alignment protocol.

-To get started, we'll need to download some information on the C.elegans genome from a trusted repository.
+To get started, we'll need to download some information on the *C. elegans* genome from a trusted repository.

-To build the genome, we'll need as input two things...
+To build the genome, we'll need as input two things:
 - The genome as fasta files, one for each chromosome
 - A name for our genome that we choose.
 (Since we're using Caenorhabditis elegans, version 11, we'll call it **ce11**)

 **!!!
 Exercise:** Build hisat2 indices

-Ensure you are on ALPINE, are on the acompile node, and have activated your conda environment, and are in the proper folder
+Ensure you are on ALPINE, are on the **acompile node**, and have activated your conda environment, and are in the proper folder

 ```
 $ acompile
 $ module load anaconda
-$ conda activate 2024dsci
+$ conda activate 2025dsci
 $ cd /scratch/alpine/<eID@colostate.edu>/DSCI512/
 ```